meditationstuff/protocol_1/index.md

 * meditatively working through waves of diffuse, low-key "food insecurity" (micronutrient, macronutrient, meal planning, parental ignorance) at the (a) sensory/phenomenological/interoceptive level and (b) cognitive level. // seem to be losing weight or changing body composition. // working through a thing seems to instantaneously resolve low-key macro and micronutrient cravings. // that wouldn't make sense but e.g. "objective dehydration" and "subjective thirst" are 2 separate brain systems that are phase-lag coupled. // I like the phrase "autonomic harmony." // For me, I didn't remotely have access to a lot of this kind of thing until thousands of hours of meditation had passed, at least.
 Some vagus-mediated allergy stuff was more quickly accessible.
 This stuff goes deeeeeeeeep [ https://twitter.com/meditationstuff/status/1520806875297718276 Last accessed: 2022-05-01 ]
 * Maybe whereever I talk about "radically concrete" and "post-conceptual" (or maybe elsewhere), I need to add something like "yes 'deterministic' but non-algorithmic, non-rule based, pre-conceptual, post-conceptual, post-pattern..", after something like Popperian or Deutschian something.
 * [Update 20230410 (xposted in a couple places): I'm becoming more distrustful of *one-shot* (at least) taste stuff because I think my body is saying no to things, but if I put it in my stomach anyway, my body is like "oh, huh, interesting" after a few hours.
 Or like "no, what?!" but after a couple days (or even longer) my body is more on board.
 Gotta do outside view stuff too, which of course I was, but I'm more outside view than I was.]
+* key path elements:
+	* effortlessness
+	* hereness [really, say, hereness-and-now-ness, but, still, not to reify]
+	* nowness [really, say, hereness-and-now-ness, but, still, not to reify]
+	* [not trying to change anythingness, including not trying to not try to change anythingness]
+* everything not grounded and happening [within]in the experience of here and now is wrong
+* nothing really can do, except be moved by """""""reallity"""""""" and that's already happening
+* no behind me until I turn